Ville Platte, Louisiana: History

-The area around Ville Platte appears to have been first settled during the last half of the eighteenth century, when Louisiana was under Spanish rule.
-The earliest record of settlement in the immediate area of Ville Platte was in the 1780s.
+The area surrounding Ville Platte was likely first settled in the latter half of the eighteenth century, during the period of Spanish rule in Louisiana.
+The earliest record of settlement in the immediate vicinity dates to the 1780s.

-Popular legend states the founder of Ville Platte was Marcellin Garand, an adjutant major in the Army of the French Empire during the reign of Napoleon.
-In 1824, Garand obtained one of the first two lots that were platted in what is now Ville Platte, with the second being obtained by a Doctor Robert Windex.
-Those lots were obtained from the estate of William O'Donegan.
-This appears to be the actual beginning of, or the founding of, the present town of Ville Platte.
+According to popular legend, the founder of Ville Platte was Marcellin Garand, an adjudant major in the Army of the French Empire during the reign of Napoleon.
+In 1824, Garand obtained one of the first two lots that were platted in what is now Ville Platte, with the second being obtained by Dr. Robert Windex.
+Those lots were obtained from the estate of William O'Donegan, marking what is generally considered the town's founding.

 The first post office in Ville Platte was established in 1842 with Marcellin Garand as postmaster from 1842 to 1848.